 Best Places to Visit in Japan – The Cities

-Most Japan trips will start and end in a city.
+Most trips to Japan start and end in a city.
 Tokyo, Osaka, Kyoto, and Sapporo all have great international airports, so after you fly in, it’s best to stay a few days and introduce yourself to a Japanese city.
 These are often among some of the best destinations to visit in Japan.

 Kyoto